-Wisconsin Administration Code NR114 is currently being revised to reflect advancements in treatment technologies along with changes in educational training methods.
-Please refer to the NR114 Code Revisions Fact Sheet and detailed Operator Grandfathering Document for more information on the proposed changes.
+Wisconsin Administration Code NR114 was recently revised to reflect advancements in treatment technologies along with changes in educational training methods.
+Please refer to the NR114 Code Revisions Fact Sheet and detailed Operator Grandfathering Document for more information on the upcoming changes.
 You may also view the Powerpoint Slides from our presentation at the 2014 WRWA Annual Conference.
-The tentative effective date for these changes is June 2015.
+The effective date for these changes is July 1, 2015.

 In order to become a certified wastewater treatment plant operator, you must pass both the general exam (either intro or advanced) and at least one subclass exam (either intro or advanced).
 The exam(s) which you should take is dependent upon the processes at the treatment plant at which you work, or would like to work.
 You may download the following document for detailed information on how to become a certified operator in Wisconsin: NR 114 Interpretation